wangg12/3D-Aware-Ellipses-for-Visual-Localization/README.md

 The output images represent the result of the ellipses IoU-based RANSAC.
 The objects detections found by Faster R-CNN are shown with white boxes.
-The bold ellipses represent the ellipsoids of the scene modle projected with the estimated camera pose.
+The bold ellipses represent the ellipsoids of the scene model projected with the estimated camera pose.
 The thin ones correspond to the ellipse predictions.
 Color code:
 - <span style="color:green">*green*</span> predicted ellipses and projected ellipsoids used inside the pose computation (P3P or P2E).
 - <span style="color:blue">*blue*</span> predicted ellipses and projected ellipsoids not directly used inside the pose computation but selected as inliers in the validation step of RANSAC.